ansible/ansible/docsite/rst/playbooks_conditionals.rst

 Conditional Imports
 ```````````````````

-.. note:: This is an advanced topic that is infrequently used.
-You can probably skip this section.
+.. note:: This is an advanced topic.

 Sometimes you will want to do certain things differently in a playbook based on certain criteria.
 Having one playbook that works on multiple platforms and OS versions is a good example.